Impact of momentum-dependent drag coefficient on energy loss of charm and bottom quarks in QGP: Results

-\\ Figure (\ref{fig: bb}) presents the results derived from the momentum-dependent drag coefficients, for both upper and lower bounds of these coefficients, and compares them with the results based on constant coefficients.
+Figure (\ref{fig: bb}) presents the results derived from the momentum-dependent drag coefficients, for both upper and lower bounds of these coefficients, and compares them with the results based on constant coefficients.
 As shown in this figure, within the intermediate momentum range where experimental data are available, the drag coefficient with constant parameters provides satisfactory agreement with the experimental measurements.
-However, at higher momenta, the results obtained using momentum-dependent coefficients exhibit different behaviors, demonstrating a stronger suppression pattern.
+However, at higher momenta, where experimental data are limited and the model is less constrained, the results obtained using momentum-dependent coefficients suggest different behaviors, indicating a stronger suppression pattern.
 This observed discrepancy highlights the importance of future experimental data in the high-momentum regime to assess whether incorporating momentum dependence terms in the drag coefficient leads to more accurate theoretical predictions for bottom quarks.